 As a tourist, you'll most likely want to be moving around the city a lot.
 Chicago's public transport system is the best and most affordable way to do that, and the same general safety rules apply when riding the bus or train.
 You'll not be in danger when using public transportation to get between the safe neighborhoods in Chicago that are listed above, but you should always remain aware of your surroundings and use caution, especially at night.
 Be careful traveling through the city's underground walkway system after dark as well.

-Some things to keep in mind involve keeping a close hold on your bags to ensure that thieves can't snatch them from you.
+Some things to keep in mind involve keeping a close hold on your bags.
 Keep your wallet in a safe pocket where it can't be stolen, and we recommend not wearing earbuds or headphones so that you can pay better attention to what is happening around you.

 Crimes happen most often at night so consider taking a certified taxi if you want to be extra safe.
 If you do have to use public transport after dark, choose the L train car that has other people on it, or sit near the driver on the bus.
 To learn more about the bus and elevated train routes, visit the Chicago Transit Authority website.